woodser/monero-ts/README.md

 ## Overview

-This project is a C++ library for using Monero wallets with native bindings to [Monero Core v0.15.0.5 Carbon Chameleon](https://web.getmonero.org/downloads/).
+This project is a C++ library for using Monero wallets with native bindings to [Monero Core v0.16.0.0 'Nitrogen Nebula'](https://web.getmonero.org/downloads/).

 In addition, this project conforms to an [API specification](http://moneroecosystem.org/monero-java/monero-spec.pdf) intended to be intuitive, robust, and for long-term use in the Monero project.